Akasaka – Tarui hiking

 Tokugawa Ieyasu left his headquarters in Okayama the next day and moved his headquarters to Mount Momokubari-yama in Sekigahara, where the Battle of Sekigahara began.

-From the top of Okayama, follow a narrow roadway like a work road, passing through a cemetery along the way in the direction of Mino Akasaka-juku.
 Along the way are the ruins of a teahouse mansion.
 The Ochaya Yashiki was built in 1605 by Tokugawa Ieyasu to serve as a place to stay when he traveled to Kyoto.
 Tokugawa Ieyasu and Tokugawa Hidetada stayed here.
 It is now a private property, but is open to the public as a garden.
 Some of the earthen mounds and other structures still remain.
 It is said that it was abolished later when the Nakasendo road was developed and the main camp was built.

 A monument at the site of the Akasaka-juku Honjin (main inn).
 There is a monument to Princess Kazunomiya, who married into the Tokugawa family at the end of the Edo period, and she stayed at Akasaka-juku.